 Personal Income Tax

-All Cyprus tax residents are taxed on all income accrued or derived from all sources in Cyprus and abroad.
+All Cyprus tax residents are taxed in Cyprus on all income accrued or derived from all sources in Cyprus and abroad such as employment income, rental income etc. (i.e. worldwide income).
 Individuals who are not tax residents of Cyprus are taxed on income accrued or derived from sources in Cyprus.
-An individual is tax resident in Cyprus if he spends more than 183 days in any one calendar year in Cyprus.
+An individual is tax resident in Cyprus if one of the following conditions are met:

 Special contribution for defence

-Special contribution for defence is imposed on income earned by Cyprus-domiciled tax residents.
-Non-tax Non Cypriot-domiciled residents are exempt from special contribution for defence.
+Special contribution for defence (SDC) is imposed on the dividend, interest and rental income earned by Cypriot tax resident and domiciled individuals.
+Non-domiciled Cypriot tax residents are exempt from SDC.

 Submission of tax returns

-Cyprus has concluded double taxation treaties with over 60 countries which provide important tax advantages.
+Cyprus has concluded double taxation treaties with 67 countries which provide important tax advantages.

 |Cyprus Double Tax Treaties:|

 All rights reserved.
 The material on this site may not be reproduced, distributed, transmitted, cached, or otherwise used, except with the prior written permission from The Profiler Group.